gran4/AI-InvestiBot/README.md

 - Base Model: This is the parent class for all other models and has no data of its own unless specified.
 Holds functionality for bot NOT AI.
 - Price Model: This is the base child class that uses data scaled btw high and low of company data and outputs the predicted price
 - Percentage Model: This is the base child class that uses data scaled btw high and low of a window of data(the past num days) and outputs the predicted % change in price
+- Directional Model: Trains on the sign of the next move (up/down) and prints training/validation/test accuracy when you run `test()` against the hold-out window.
 - Training, testing, saving, and loading are handled by separate functions(Ensuring quality code).
 - Training can be a test, using only the first 80% of data
 - Information for each day is obtained through two methods: